1986 Philadelphia Phillies

 Managed by John Felske

 1985 had been a slide toward the abyss, and 1986 promised no better.
-Offseason moves amounted to a game of musical chairs, as third baseman Rick Schu headed to the bench, veteran Mike Schmidt moved back to third, outfielder Von Hayes took Schmidt's first-base job, and journeymen Gary Redus and Milt Thompson arrived to fill in an outfield that was further bolstered by the acquisition of Ron Roenicke in May.
-Stars these guys weren't, but Thompson came packaged with closer Steve Bedrosian, who would excel in Philadelphia.
+Off-season moves amounted to a game of musical chairs, as third baseman Rick Schu headed to the bench, veteran Mike Schmidt moved back to third, outfielder Von Hayes took Schmidt's first-base job, and journeymen Gary Redus and Milt Thompson arrived to fill in an outfield that was further bolstered by the acquisition of Ron Roenicke in May.
+Stars these new arrivals weren't, but Thompson came packaged with closer Steve Bedrosian, who would excel in Philadelphia.
 Two youngsters gave the Phillies hope: left-handed starter Bruce Ruffin and catcher Darren Daulton.
 In fact, as well as the Phillies did in '86, the loss of Daulton with a severe knee injury in June probably kept them from a 90-win season.
 John Russell took over Daulton's duties and worked creditably enough with a weak rotation.

 90 wins would not have meant anything in 1986, though.
-The Phillies beat New York two of three in an early April series, but were swept in a return set at Shea later than month and never caught sight of the Mets thereafter.
+The Phillies beat the New York Mets two of three in an early April series, but were swept in a return set at Shea Stadium later than month and never caught sight of the Mets thereafter.
 They were the only team to win a season series against the World Champion Mets, but when you finish 21 1/2 games out, that's only a faint consolation.

 1986 was the last enjoyable season in Philadelphia for seven years, till the 1993 club came out of nowhere to win a pennant.
-Without much of a race going on, the relatively young and improvised Phillie lineup was a pleasure to watch, and sharp veteran play by Schmidt, Redus, and Roenicke added to the exuberance of the younger players.
+Without much of a race going on, the relatively young and improvised Phillie lineup was a pleasure to watch, and sharp veteran play by Schmidt, Redus and Roenicke added to the exuberance of the younger players.

 - NL Gold Glove: Mike Schmidt (3B)